scloud19/SECipedia/Linux/Linux Basics/linux_filesystem/linux_filesystem.md

         /boot - Contains kernel boot loader files.
 These files pertain only to the first stage of the linux startup procedure.
 This directory doesn't include information pertaining to service startups.

         /media - Some distros mount removable media here.
 This can be a base attachment point for removable media such as flash drives.
-        /mnt - Used to mount external file systems /proc - Provides system statistics through a       browsable directory-and-file interface.
+        /lost+found - Ex: fsck can place files here if they have lost a name /mnt - Used to mount external file systems /proc - Provides system statistics through a       browsable directory-and-file interface.
              Provides info about running processes and kernel parameters